Vonage/vonage-php-sdk-core/README.md

 ### Starting a Verification

-Vonage's [Verify API][doc_verify] makes it easy to prove that a user has provided their own phone number during signup, or implement second factor authentication during signin.
+Vonage's [Verify API][doc_verify] makes it easy to prove that a user has provided their own phone number during signup, or implement second factor authentication during sign in.

 You can start a verification process using code like this: